icppoduction-rgb/Proposal/docs/en/feature_catalogue_full.md

 - authentication and Windows/Sysmon extractors;
 - resource telemetry extractors;
 - network/flow extractors;
+- staging/compression and sensitive-file activity extractors;
 - hybrid correlation extractors;
-- sequence window builder for LSTM.
+- sequence window builder for LSTM, including process-file-network and stage-transition patterns.

 The final framework should use one consistent feature catalogue, but different parser-specific data sources.
 This will preserve traceability, prevent leakage, and prepare features for RF, XGBoost, CNN, LSTM, and SHAP analysis.